jackokring/goali/mickey/PLAN.md

 ## Database

 So, `sqlc` looks interesting as a DB generator tool, but I can't find "extra fields" which might need adding to the `struct` records.
+A `LEFT JOIN` to a "phantom" table seems a bit of a botch.